CDCgov/aquascope/docs/user-guide/output.md

 The directories listed below will be created in the results directory after the pipeline has finished.
 All paths are relative to the top-level results directory.

-## Pipeline overview

-The pipeline is built using [Nextflow](https://www.nextflow.io/) and processes data using the following steps:

 ## [FASTQC](#fastqc)
 This folder contains FastQC reports for ILLUMINA data, both pre and post trimming. `Raw_Reads` and `Trimmed_Reads` are the output directories.
-- **Input**: Raw and Trimmed short-read data.
 - **Output**: Quality metrics for raw and trimmed short-read data.

 <details markdown="1">